Our next event is on September 12th, 2019. Learn more here.

 As the Trinity Health Initiative board explored its mission, it became apparent there were more caregivers in the faith community than just parents needing resources and support.
 National statistics state that 1 in 4 adults has dealt with depression, anxiety, or something less common like a bipolar or schizophrenia diagnosis.

-This ministry of Trinity Church, while born out of heartbreak and the deepest kind of pain and grief, has evolved into a life-giving, energized ministry to the community.
-Both our prayer and our goal is to curb the stigma associated with mental illness, and provide community, information, inspiration, and hope.
+While the Mental Health Initiative and its ministry was born out of heartbreak and the deepest kind of pain and grief, it has evolved into a life-giving, energized ministry to the community.
+Both our prayer and our goal are to curb the stigma associated with mental illness and provide community, information, inspiration and hope.
 There is always room for new voices and ideas in our work.
-Please consider joining us for our program offerings or on the planning team.